 - Getting a massage once a month or as often as you can afford to

-Rule #7: You Have to Eat For Health, Longevity and Performance to Gain Muscle Optimally
+#10: Eat For Health and Longevity First and Foremost, to Gain Muscle Optimally

 Even if you’re a skinny dude you should never go on one of those all-you-can-eat, junk food diets.
 The old school approach to bulking up is dead.
 It has failed countless times and simply doesn’t work.

-I used to believe in that approach for young, skinny hardgainers.
-Then I smartened up and realized that if you’re not healthy you’ll never get optimal results.
+I used to believe in the old school bulk approach for young, skinny hardgainers.
+Then I smartened up.

 - Grass fed meat